Bombing of Tokyo: Memorials

 Between 1948 and 1951 the ashes of 105,400 people killed in the attacks on Tokyo were interred at Sumida Ward in Yokoamicho Park.
 A memorial to the raids was opened in the park in March 2001.
 The park maintains a list people who died due to the bombings, made based on applications from the victims' families; this list had 81,273 names as of March 2020.
 Families who lost members in the bombings can submit applications to the government of Tokyo to have names of victims added to the list.

 After the war, Japanese author Katsumoto Saotome, a survivor of the 10 March 1945 firebombing, helped start a library about the raid in Koto Ward called the Center of the Tokyo Raids and War Damage.
 The library contains documents and literature about the raid, along with survivor accounts collected by Saotome and the Association to Record the Tokyo Air Raid.

-Memorials to fallen American crewman
+Memorials to American crewman

-In addition to the memorials across Japan for the Japanese that were killed during the air raids, there are also memorials created in Japan for American bomber crews that were killed in action.
+In addition to the memorials across Japan for Japanese civilians killed during the air raids, historian Archie Miyamoto has documented the existence of memorials in Japan dedicated to American bomber crews who were killed in action.
 One such memorial is in Higashimurayama, Tokyo, that commemorates the eleven American crewmen who were killed when their B-29 crashed on April 2, 1945.
-A local farmer, whose land upon which the plane crashed, sought out the families of the fallen crewmen after the war and built a memorial in the form of a Heiwa Kannon Buddhist statue.
+A local farmer, upon whose land the plane crashed, sought out the families of the fallen crewmen after the war and built a memorial in the form of a Heiwa Kannon Buddhist statue.